VincentStimper/normalizing-flows/README.md

 pip install --upgrade git+https://github.com/VincentStimper/normalizing-flows.git
 ```

-If you want to use a GPU, make sure that pytorch is set up correctly by
+If you want to use a GPU, make sure that PyTorch is set up correctly by
 by following the instructions at the
 [PyTorch website](https://pytorch.org/get-started/locally/).